 Get the details on why we consider an HSA eligible high deductible sliver plan to be “the best plan” on the private individual and family market, regardless of income or medical needs.

-SHOPPING TIP FOR 2019: In past years we had generally suggested a Silver plan with an HSA as a blanket answer for what the best plan was.
-However, things have changed a bit starting in 2018 plans due to some insurers raising premiums on Silver plans.
-Make sure to check out Bronze, Gold, or even Platinum plans too.
+HEALTH INSURANCE SHOPPING TIP FOR 2020: From 2014 – 2017 we had generally suggested a Silver plan with an HSA as a blanket answer for what the best plan was.
+However, things changed a bit starting in 2018 due to some insurers raising premiums on Silver plans (the only plans that qualify for cost sharing reduction subsidies and the plans that act as a benchmark for tax credits).
+Make sure to check out Bronze, Gold, or even Platinum plans too when comparing plans.
 Silver plans are still smart for those who qualify for out-of-pocket cost assistance, but those making 250% or more of the poverty level may find other “metal tier” plans offer better value.
-In some cases, a Bronze plan with an HSA will offer the best value despite the high out-of-pocket costs to those who can afford to pay a little more up-front.
-Learn more about why non-Silver plans may offer the best value in 2018.
+In some cases, a Bronze plan with an HSA will offer the best value despite the high out-of-pocket costs to those who can afford to pay a little more up-front, in other cases higher tier plans after tax credits may have the best value for an individual or family who uses or may use a lot of health services.
+Learn more about why non-Silver plans may offer the best value in 2018 and beyond in some cases.

 The Different Types of Silver Plans